 A tripod is a crucial piece of gear.
 It's as important as a sharp lens or a camera that produces very little noise.

 As soon as the light fades during the golden hour, you'll have to use slower shutter speeds.
 The problem is that a cheap tripod doesn't provide any stability.
 And your photos may be blurry because of some vibration.

 Don't waste time (or money): buy a sturdy, solid tripod.

-Your equipment has to be completely still while you take long exposures with filters in the golden hour.
+Your equipment has to be completely still while you take long exposures in the golden hour.